pygame-community/LordSerpentes/README.md

 # PygameCommunityModBot
-A moderation bot for the Pygame Community Discord server.
+A moderation bot built by Pygame Community Discord.